SamuelCr99/obsidian_notes/Notes/Assignment 1 Advanced Algorithms.md

 #### Approximation Analysis
 * In each connected we will have one of two different scenarios, either the the connected component has less c or less nodes.
 Or it has more than c nodes.
+* If a connected component has c or less nodes then we will not delete any nodes, thus this approximated
 * In the former scenario we don't have to remove any nodes, in the latter at least 1 node has to be deleted.

 #### Assumptions